 The main room off the kitchen will be the TV room.
 This is the room that sold me on the house.
 Seriously, I mean come on.
 Those built-ins are like a stylist playground begging to be zhushed.

 The kitchen was gutted and made over by the previous owners.
 There’s a lot that I would have done differently, but I really can’t argue with a white kitchen.
-I added a white tulip table and mixed in some vintage chairs and this rug.
+I added a white tulip table and mixed in some vintage chairs.
 The lighting is not staying though.
 Whatcha thinking?
 Any ideas?
 Got a secret brass beauty you wanna share?

 And of course, I have the bar cart all set up; however, no booze…it’s still packed in a box.
 Whoopsies.
 But it sure does look purdy.